pangiole/dockerized-cloudera/README.md

 You can execute `bash` within any of the above containers:

 ```
-Usage: ./login <container>
+./login <container>
 ```

 The ``edge`` container is special: it mimics operations from a typical _"edge node"_ of classical cluster.
-That's where data analysts usually execute Hadoop client programs or Spark shells.
+That's where data analysts usually execute client programs such as `hadoop`, `beeline` or `spark-shell`.

 ## Clients
-The dockerized Cloudera Hadoop cluster supports any client written matching Hadoop libraries.
-Examples are: the command line `hadoop` tool, the Apache SparkSubmit and the Alpine/Chorus Datasources.
+The containers cluster supports any client written with matching Hadoop libraries.
+Examples are: the command line `hadoop` tool, the Hive `beeline` tool, the Apache SparkSubmit tool and the Alpine/Chorus Datasources.

-If you wish to run Hadoop client programs on host (for example the command line `hadoop` tool) then read the [HADOOP.md](HADOOP.md) file for further information.
+If you wish to run Hadoop client programs on host (for example on your macOS laptop), such as the `hadoop` command line tool, then read the [HADOOP.md](HADOOP.md) file for further information.

 ### Resources
-Once the cluster is started, it will reveal its configuration by generating the following files to your local working directory:
+Once the containers cluster is started, it will reveal its configuration by generating the following files to your local working directory:

 ```
 ├── .cloudera